riyajadon/Snake_Game/README.md

 # Snake_Game
-This is a snake game created in python 3 using tkinter
+This is a snake game created in python 3 using pygame.